-These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Utah, the 10th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.

 U.S. Supreme Court Case Recognized the Single Purpose Container Doctrine: